 - A statement from your medical treatment facility about your interaction with others during your stay.

-- A statement from your psychologist and psychiatrist as to why they think you should qualify for long term disability benefits.
+- A statement from your psychologist and psychiatrist explaining why they think you should qualify for long-term disability benefits.

-- A mental residual functional capacity from your psychiatrist and psychologist.
+- A mental residual functional capacity form from your psychiatrist and psychologist.

 Residual Functional Capacity Report for Mental Disability